Veraxus/nouveau/README.md

 **Text Domain:** nv_lang_scope
 **License:** GPL2+ & MIT

-NOUVEAU is an open-source, rapid-development theme & plugin framework for WordPress, built on Zurb Foundation 6 and PHP 7.1+.
+NOUVEAU is an open-source, rapid-development theme & plugin framework for WordPress, built on Zurb Foundation and PHP 7.1+.
 Work fast.
 Be awesome.

 ## Description

-**NOUVEAU is NOT a ready-made theme; it is meant as a starting point for developers.**
+**NOUVEAU is NOT a ready-made theme - it is a convenient starting point for theme development.**

 NOUVEAU is a rapid-development framework for WordPress.
-Unlike other "theme frameworks" NOUVEAU doesn't try to cram everything into a single, overreaching, monolithic theme - instead, the theme is dedicated to presentation work, keeping things clean and easy.
+Unlike other "theme frameworks" NOUVEAU doesn't try to cram everything into a single, overreaching, monolithic theme - instead, NOUVEAU's starter theme is dedicated to presentation work, keeping things clean and easy.

-If you want even more features, don't clutter your theme with them... that's what plugins are for!
-Download NOUVEAU's starter plugins for any features you really need in your project, and customize them quickly and easily.
-Everything is standardized, simple, clean, and well commented - so you can work fast.
+If you want even more features, don't clutter your theme with them; that's what plugins are for!
+For any features you really need in your project there's a separate collection of starter and example plugins for you to quickly customize.

+From the theme to the plugins, everything is consistent, simple, clean, and well commented - so you can work fast.

+### A Really, Really, Important Notice:
+NOUVEAU is NOT a ready-made theme and should only be used by developers.
+It is specifically built to facilitate rapid development and easy maintenance.
+NOUVEAU is all about the code: which is clean, simple, and fully commented and documented.

 ## Features

 * **Built for WordPress**
-NOUVEAU isn’t a theme or a plugin, it’s a framework.
-Anything you need to quickly get started on a new theme or plugin is already there, letting you get right to the meat of your WordPress project.
+NOUVEAU isn’t just a theme or a plugin, it’s a _framework_.
+Whether you are working on a theme OR plugin, anything you need to quickly get started is readily available, so you can get right to the meat of your project.

 * **Modular**
 Everything is available a-la-carte.
-By keeping the theme and features separate, you can easily use or customize only what you need (as plugins), and none of what you don’t.
+By keeping the theme and features separate, you can easily use or customize only what you need, where you need it, and none of what you don’t.

-* **PHP 7.1+**
+* **PHP 7**
 **Newer versions of PHP provides numerous benefits:** namespaces, closures, anonymous functions... and NOUVEAU takes advantage of that.

 * **Zurb Foundation**
-NOUVEAUs theme framework component is built on the latest version of Zurb Foundation, an open-source front-end framework that blows Bootstrap out of the water.
+NOUVEAUs theme framework comes prepackaged with the latest version of Zurb Foundation, an open-source front-end framework that blows Bootstrap out of the water.
 Create responsive websites with incredible speed and flexibility.
+Don't want to use Foundation?
+No problem, replacing it is easy.

 * **Clean Code.
 No Assumptions**
-No child themes, no file soup, no styles, no assumptions.
-Just clean, tidy, well-documented code and clean, tidy file structures.
+No child themes, no file soup, no styles, no additional templating systems, and no strong opinions.
+Just clean, tidy, well-documented code.

 * **Free.
 Open Source.
 Always.
 Forever.**
 No purchases, no memberships, no freemiums, no strings.
 NOUVEAU is free as in speech, and it’s going to stay that way.
 Forever.

 In addition to having very well documented code, you can find a complete **Getting Started** tutorial at [NouveauFramework.org](http://nouveauframework.org/documentation/getting-started/)

-## Installation Instructions
+## Setup

-**NOTE:** NOUVEAU is NOT a ready-made theme and should only be used by developers. it is specifically built to facilitate rapid development and easy maintenance.
-The code is clean, simple, and very well commented and documented.

-### Prerequisites for SASS developers
+### Prerequisites
-**If you want to use the SASS workflow, ensure that you have all of Foundations prerequisites met first.** Note that NOUVEAU uses the non-Compass version of Foundation, and is therefore compatible with compilers like libsass.

-For full prerequisites, see: http://foundation.zurb.com/docs/sass.html).
+Sure you could just start writing CSS in style.css but... what is this, 2007?
+NOUVEAU is really meant to be used with SASS.
+As such, you'll need a few things installed on your computer to start building projects:

+* node > = 10.0.0
+* npm
+* composer

+### First Steps
+NOUVEAU includes a bunch of namespaced strings and whatnot.
+Chances are you'll  want to make those your own, so your first steps should be:

+1. Rename the theme folder
+1. Using your IDE of choice, run a case-sensitive find-replace for the following strings:
+  * `nouveau-` & `nouveau_`
+    _Used in strings, css class names, functions, etc_
+  * `nv_lang_scope`
+    _Theme i18n translation scope._

+You can also find detailed documentation for NOUVEAU at [NOUVEAUFramework.org](https://nouveauframework.org/documentation/getting-started/), and documentation for Zurb Foundation at [foundation.zurb.com](https://foundation.zurb.com/sites/docs/)

+### Installing & Building
-To get started, make sure you have npm installed, switch to your NOUVEAU theme directory and run...
+To install all the various dependencies, just switch to your NOUVEAU theme directory and run the following commands...

 1. `npm install` to install node dependencies (needed for Foundation and the build pipeline)
 1. `composer install` to install PHP packages like Monolog and Codeception
-1. `npm start` or `gulp` to begin watching and compiling sass & js
+1. `npm start` or `gulp` to begin watching and compiling assets

 That's all there is to it!

-### General Setup
-To install, simply the copy the NOUVEAU theme folder to your `wp-content\themes` directory.
-Before activating, you may want to make it your own:

-1. Rename the theme folder
-1. Perform a global find-replace for the strings (case sensitive) `NOUVEAU`, `Nouveau`, and `nouveau`, and the language scope: `nv_lang_scope`.

-You can also find detailed documentation for NOUVEAU at [NOUVEAUFramework.org](http://nouveauframework.org/documentation/getting-started/), and documentation for Zurb Foundation at [foundation.zurb.com](http://foundation.zurb.com/docs/sass.html)

-You can also test design and use-case coverage by using the WordPress [Theme Unit Test]( http://codex.wordpress.org/Theme_Unit_Test ).

 ### Installing Tests
 NOUVEAU now uses and encourages Codeception for testing of your themes.
 After you've installed the Composer dependencies, you can begin configuring your testing suite with: